soilwise-he/SoilWise-documentation/tech/docs/technical_components/catalogue.md

 The SoilWise Metadata Catalogue implements back-end index and search functions based on **Apache Solr**, focusing on:

 1. **Denormalising metadata** - Solr is set up as a document indexing infrastructure, working on rather "flat" textual formats instead of normalised database models.
-The first step is therefore a conversion to a denormalised structure, currently implemented as a (single) database view
+The first step is therefore a conversion to a denormalised structure, currently implemented as a (single) database view.
-2. **Composing Solr documents** - From the denormalised view, the individual metadata records are processed into Solr.documents
+2. **Composing Solr documents** - From the denormalised view, the individual metadata records are processed into Solr.documents.
 3. **Transforming/Indexing** - Solr uses transformers to process and index Solr.documents.
 This is a combination of sequential sub processes (e.g. tokenizers) and configurations that determine how the documents are indexed and how they can be searched, ranked, feceted etc.
-4. **Search API** - The Solr search API Allows query access to the Solr index, so the UI (and other clients) can search the metadata through the index
+4. **Search API** - The Solr search API Allows query access to the Solr index, so the UI (and other clients) can search the metadata through the index.

 #### Supported standards